 What happens if I choose not to have artificial feeding?

 You will continue to receive comfort care.
 This includes measures to relieve pain and other symptoms.
 If you can still chew or swallow, you may be offered food for pleasure.
 This is done by spoon feeding or careful hand feeding.
 If you cannot take in any food by mouth and choose not to have artificial feeding, your body will slowly shut down.
-Death will likely occur within a few days or weeks.
+Death will likely happen within a few days or weeks.
 You may find it reassuring to know that most patients near the end of death do not typically feel hunger or thirst.
-Dry mouth is a more common problem, which can be relieved by keeping the lips and mouth moist.
+Dry mouth is a more common problem.
+This can be relieved by keeping the lips and mouth moist.
 Ice chips and small sips of water can also be given, if desired.